dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 using Personal_details = personal_ns::details_ns::Class;
 ```

-A significant advantage of doing Forward Declarations is that all Type naming can be located in one file or files with a consistent naming structure
+A significant advantage of doing Forward Declarations is that all Type naming can be located in one file or files with a consistent naming structure as per this example
 ### forward.h
 ```c++
 #include configuration_forward.h